 - Red pears work in this recipe as long as they are slightly underripe.

-- For a dairy-free version, replace the butter with ghee.
+- You can replace the butter with ghee.
 It adds a nice nutty flavor.

 - A squeeze of fresh lemon juice adds a touch of acidity and brightness.